simeonkr/HaGL/doc/Overview.md

 <img src="images/red_blue_triangles.png" alt="red_blue_triangles" width=50% height=50% />

-Note that all examples on this page are drawn on a white background (by setting the `clear` field of `GlutOptions` passed to `draw`, which is black by default).
+Note that all examples on this page are drawn on a non-default white background (by setting the `openGLSetup` field of `GlutOptions` passed to `draw`).

 ## Drawing Images